 Providence Performing Arts Center | Providence, Rhode Island

-Owing to its incredible story arc, this engrossing story is sure to impress even the most pessimistic critics.
-There is no denying that you will be honestly astounded, as evidenced by all the positive reviews.
-You can see it at Providence Performing Arts Center so be sure to mark that date on your calendar and prepare for the best night ever.
-Be present in person on Wednesday 7th February 2024 to learn why David Rooney from The Hollywood Reporter said, "All Rise.
-A transfixing act of theatrical storytelling that makes us hang on every word as if experiencing the story for the first time."
+With its incredible plot line, this thrilling story is sure to impress even the most pessimistic critics.
+There is no question that you will be genuinely astounded, as evidenced by all the rave reviews.
+You can see it at Providence Performing Arts Center so be sure to mark that date on your schedule and prepare for the best night ever.

-In 1935, there was a significant amount of racial prejudice in Maycomb, Alabama.
-Young Jean Louise Finch, also simply known as Scout, manages to lead a luxurious lifestyle that is relatively free spirited and clear of any racial issues.
-All of that changes when Scout observes Atticus Finch, her father, defending Tom Robinson from an upcoming death sentence brought on by racial prejudice.
+In 1935, there was a substantial amount of racial prejudice in Maycomb, Alabama.
+Young Jean Louise Finch, also popularly known as Scout, manages to lead a life of privilege that is relatively free spirited and clear of any racial issues.
+All of that changes when Scout sees Atticus Finch, her father, defending Tom Robinson from an approaching death sentence brought on by racial prejudice.

 Scout starts to recognize that not everything that society tries to portray as true is necessarily correct.
 With the help of Atticus and her older brother Jem, Scout understands that part of "growing up" is doing what is right, even if it means paying a steep price.
 "To Kill a Mockingbird," which is now regarded as a work of genius of American literature, examines the value of morality, love, and youthful innocence.
 To find out why Joe Dziemianowicz of the New York Post wrote that "Mockingbird is still relevant 60 years later on Broadway," be there live on Friday 9th February 2024.